 DON’T be that person flaming the staff or complaining about judging on the forums after the con, forcing a staffer to copy and paste the relevant rules.
 Again.

 By all means, pre-register for the masquerade, if the con allows it (most do).
-And just as importantly, notify staff if you will NOT be participating.
+And just as importantly, notify staff if you’ve registered but will NOT be participating.
 If you have signed up but aren’t able to make it for any reason, it’s common courtesy to let staff know so they can allow another cosplayer to participate in your place.
 Some conventions penalize no-shows by not allowing them to pre-register for the next year’s masquerade (and some cons share blacklists!).

 Reference Images for Craftsmanship